 Enjoy a stay in a period Victorian house, centrally located and close to major highways and fine restaurants.
-I serve up a healthy breakfast and lively conversation, and I am eager to be your arm-chair guide during your time in Binghamton.
+I will prepare you a healthy breakfast and I am happy to be your arm-chair guide, while you are in Binghamton.

 I have two guest rooms at the Queen Anne Bed and Breakfast.
-This listing is for Room #1, the larger of the two rooms, a sunny space with a double bed, which has a conventional mattress on box springs.
-The room contains a dresser and a desk, as well as space to accommodate a third person on a single airbed.
+This listing is for Room #1, the larger of the two rooms, a sunny space with a newly acquired pillow-top queen-sized bed.
+The room contains a dresser and a desk, as well as space to accommodate a single airbed for an additional $10 per night.
 The room is air-conditioned.

 My two guestrooms share the full upstairs bathroom, which has an enormous claw foot tub with a hand-shower.
 I supply shampoo and a hair dryer for your use, and there is a drawer where you can store personal items while you are visiting.
 I also have a half-bath off the kitchen.